f3d-app/f3d/doc/user/07-COMMANDS.md

 > as standard character.

 - Escape `\` with another `\`, eg: `set render.hdri.file C:\\path\\to\\windows\\file.png`.
-- F3D processes other escaped character as if the escape was not present, eg: `set scene.up.direction +\Z`
+- F3D processes other escaped character as if the escape was not present, eg: `set scene.up_direction +\Z`
-- Unfinished quoted section is invalid, eg: `set scene.up.direction "+Z`
+- Unfinished quoted section is invalid, eg: `set scene.up_direction "+Z`
-- A escape at the end is also invalid, eg: `set scene.up.direction +Z\`
+- A escape at the end is also invalid, eg: `set scene.up_direction +Z\`
 - Options values are [parsed](08-PARSING.md) according to their types.